Skip to navigation menu Skip to content

 • Students will not be working at Seattle Children’s Hospital, and we will not be working with patients.
 Also, we will not be covering medical school in great detail.
 If you are interested in volunteer or clinical positions at Seattle Children's Hospital, please visit High School and Youth Service ProjectsSummer Nurse Camp or Summer Scrubs & ’Scopes Camp.

-• Do I need a Social Security Number to participate?
+• Do I need a Social Security number to participate?

 • What is the acceptance rate?

 • This is a competitive program, and we receive and carefully review many more applications than we have capacity for.
-The lab has a capacity of 24 students.

 How to Participate